 Fred Harris, Former US Senator From Oklahoma and Presidential Hopeful, Dies at 94

-Sen. Fred R. Harris (D-Okla.), holds a copy of the report of the National Advisory Commission on Civil Disorders as he and two other members of the commission discuss the study on the television-radio program "Issues and Answers," in Washington, on March 3, 1968.
-(Bob Daugherty/AP Photo)
+Sen. Fred R. Harris (D-Okla.) holds a copy of the report of the National Advisory Commission on Civil Disorders as he and two other members of the commission discuss the study on the television-radio program "Issues and Answers" in Washington on March 3, 1968.
+(Bob Daugherty /AP Photo)

-Harris’ wife, Margaret Elliston, confirmed his death to The Associated Press.
+Harris’s wife, Margaret Elliston, confirmed his death to The Associated Press.
 It was not immediately clear where he died, but he had lived in New Mexico since 1976 and was a resident of Corrales at the time of his death.

 “Fred Harris passed peacefully early this morning of natural causes.
 He was 94.
 He was a wonderful and beloved man.
 His memory is a blessing,” Elliston said in a text message.

-Harris served eight years in the Senate, first winning in 1964 to fill a vacancy.
+Harris served eight years in the Senate, first winning in 1964 to fill a vacancy, and made unsuccessful bid for the presidency in 1976.

 It fell to Harris, as chairman of the Democratic National Committee in 1969 and 1970, to help heal the party’s wounds from the tumultuous national convention in 1968 when protesters and police clashed in Chicago.